 Do we get to pick my students’ classes?

-What subjects are taught in the CORE program?
+What subjects are taught in the CORE & Middle School program?
 We provide Math, Language Arts, and Social Studies instruction, and closely follow the Common Core State Standards (CCSS).

 Is it a drop off program?
 What are the hours?